Praise be to Allah.

-Takbiratul Ihram is the act of raising your hands such that your thumbs are on the same level as your earlobes, and your palms are on the same level as your shoulder.
+Takbiratul Ihram is the act of entering the state of prayer.
+It is done by raising your hands such that your thumbs are on the same level as your earlobes, and your palms are on the same level as your shoulder.

 Say ‘Allahu Akbar’ while keeping your intention in mind.

 Stand in prayer (for the able men and women).
 Upon giving the Takbir, lower your hands gently over your chest and put your right hand over your left.